The U.S. Ambassador’s Special Self-Help Fund

 The program is highly competitive; historically, less than ten percent of the applications received each year are selected.
 If a project is selected for consideration, someone from the U.S. Embassy will contact the applicant, verify the information, and visit the site.

-Application deadline: Open season.
-Applications accepted on an ongoing basis.
+Application deadline: March 31 for current year but applications are accepted on an ongoing basis.

 How to Apply for the Fund